The list below is a tragic reminder of the heart-breaking loss that has resulted from wildfires in California.

 Tubbs Fire, October 2017

 The Tubbs fire part of a complex of wildfires known as the October Fire Siege in California's Wine Country.
-The fire, fanned by unrelenting winds in Sonoma and Napa counties, resulted in 21 deaths and destroyed 5,643 buildings, according to CAL FIRE.The fire started in the Calistoga area on the night of Oct.
+The fire, fanned by unrelenting winds in Sonoma and Napa counties, resulted in 22 deaths and destroyed 5,643 buildings, according to CAL FIRE.The fire started in the Calistoga area on the night of Oct.
 8, spreading at a stunning rate and burning through entire neighborhoods, forcing some residents to run from their homes in search of shelter.
-The official cause remains under investigation.

 Cedar Fire, October 2003